brittanyjat/UserSearch/README.md

 ## Instructions

 ### Searching
 1. Type part or all of the user's name you are searching for.
-You can search for Their first and/or last name.
+You can search for their first and/or last name.
 2. Queries are not case sensitive.

-+ example: considering the sample data below, if I were to search for 'Wi', both 'Rilo Lewis' and 'Willy Wonka' will be returned as they both have 'wi' in their name.
++ considering the sample data below: searching for 'Wi' would reult in 'Rilo Lewis' and 'Willy Wonka' as they both have 'wi' in their name.

 ### Sample Data